pspdev/psp-ghidra-scripts/Readme.md

 ## Scripts
 ### SonyPSPResolveNIDs
 This tool resolves NIDs to library and function names by using the XML files from the [PSP PRX Libraries Documentation Project](https://github.com/mathieulh/PSP-PRX-Libraries-Documentation-Project)

+### SonyPSPMapHWRegisters
+This tool adds memory mapping for the PSP hardware registers.
+Useful when reverse engineering the kernel.